CandisIO/kafka-actions/README.md

 ### When running locally

-The following environment variables are required (as defined in the [action.yml](action.yaml) file.
+The following environment variables are required (as defined in the [action.yml](action.yaml) file).

 ```bash
 export INPUT_ZOOKEEPER_PORT=2181